MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/update-translated-text.md

 ## Updating localized labels overview

 When you create a new model-driven app form and add columns to the form, the form creates a copy of the localized labels for those columns in the base language.
-Once a form is created, changing the localized label text for a column in the base language will not update the localized label on the form.
-However, you can update the localized labels for a form using the form designer.
-More information:  https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/add-move-or-delete-fields-on-form#configure-column-properties-on-a-form
+Once a form is created, changing the localized label text for a column in the base language won't update the localized label on the form.
+However, you can change the column, tab, and section labels that can be localized for a form using the form designer.
+More information: [Configure column properties on a form](../model-driven-apps/add-move-or-delete-fields-on-form.md#configure-column-properties-on-a-form)

 To update localized labels for forms through the export translations Excel file, you need to correctly identify the object ID corresponding to each tab, section, or column.
 The following sections explain how to do this.